yt-project/yt/doc/source/tour/code_objects.rst

 from a simulation -- this is your entry point inside ``yt``.
 These particular objects are meant to be very 'cheap' -- they're meant to be quick to instantiate, so that you can, for instance, very rapidly identify which output you want to examine in a script.
-The class name is :class:`EnzoStaticOutput`.
+The class name is :class:`~yt.lagos.EnzoStaticOutput`.

 For example, here's a snippet from my own research.
 It uses a python module called ``glob`` to do wildcard filename matching, and then it checks to see if